-Groups for male trailers are springing up around the globe.
-(Guy Tai Shanghai deserves a mention, if for no other reason than its fabulous name — a neat little twist on the term tai tai.)
+Groups aimed towards the male trailing spouse are springing up around the globe (Guy Tai Shanghai deserves a mention, if for no other reason than its fabulous name — a neat little twist on the term tai tai).
 If there’s no such group where you live, how about starting one of your own?

-Males accompanying spouses are a fairly new breed whose numbers are growing.
-Unfortunately, they receive even less support in this role than their female counterparts.
-Carefully considering your expectations before your international relocation and following a few simple steps while living overseas will help you – and your family – flourish in your new life.
+The male trailing spouse is a fairly new breed whose numbers are growing.
+Unfortunately, they often receive less support in this role than their female counterparts; it is still more common for the husband in a heterosexual expat couple to be the one moving abroad for work, so expat spouse groups tend to focus more on supporting women.
+Carefully considering your expectations before your international relocation; following a few simple steps while living overseas will help you – and your family – flourish in your new life.